taogen-docs/resources-of-learning/domains/programming-language-resources.md

 Advanced

+- C Pointers
 	- Pointers on C (1997) by Kenneth A·Reek
+	- Understanding and Using C Pointers: Core Techniques for Memory Management (2013) by Richard M Reese
+- Deep Dive
 	- Expert C Programming: Deep C Secrets (1994) by Peter van der Linden
+	- Extreme C: Taking you to the limit in Concurrency, OOP, and the most advanced capabilities of C (2019) by Kamran Amini
+	- C in a Nutshell: The Definitive Reference (2nd, 2016) by Peter Prinz, Tony Crawford
+	- Practical C Programming: Why Does 2+2 = 5986?
+(Nutshell Handbooks) (3rd, 1997) by Steve Oualline
+	- Mastering Algorithms with C: Useful Techniques from Sorting to Encryption by Kyle Loudon
+	- C Programming: A Modern Approach by K. N. King
+- Fluent & Effective
 	- C Traps and Pitfalls (1989) by Andrew Koenig
 	- Effective C: An Introduction to Professional C Programming (2020) by Robert C. Seacord
 	- Fluent C: Principles, Practices, and Patterns (2022) by Christopher Preschern
+- Tips
+	- 21st Century C: C Tips from the New School (2nd, 2014) by Ben Klemens

+Network Programming

+- Hands-On Network Programming with C: Learn socket programming in C and write secure and optimized network code (2019) by Lewis Van Winkle
+- Beej's Guide to Network Programming: Using Internet Sockets by Brian "Beej Jorgensen" Hall
+- TCP/IP Sockets in C: Practical Guide for Programmers by Michael J. Donahoo, Kenneth L. Calvert

+Embedded C Programming

+- Bare-Metal Embedded C Programming: Develop high-performance embedded systems with C for Arm microcontrollers (2024) by Israel Gbati, Georgios Papanikolaou

 <details>
     <summary>Open-source projects recommended reading (C)</summary>